DimitrisGahtidis/dual_numbers/README.md

 # dual_numbers
-Implementation of dual numbers in cpp
+A (currently very broken) implementation of dual numbers in cpp